 \subsection{Training Protocol}

 To develop our approach, we build on the end-to-end prediction and planning method SparseDrive~\cite{cit:prediction_e2e-sparsedrive}.
 Unless otherwise noted, we use the same parameters as in the SparseDrive-S model and train it with the same loss functions.
-In contrast to the original work, we only use camera images as input during training and testing, and disable LiDAR-based depth supervision.
-In addition, we remove the online map generation module, as its influence on end-to-end motion forecasting models remains underexplored~\cite{xu2024towards}, and deactivate ego-trajectory planning for most of the experiments.
+In contrast to the original work, we use only camera images as input for training and testing, and we disable LiDAR-based depth supervision throughout training to develop a camera-only method.
+In addition, we remove the online map generation module, as its influence on end-to-end motion forecasting models remains underexplored~\cite{xu2024towards}, as also shown in~\Cref{subsec:ablations}, and deactivate ego-trajectory planning for most of the experiments.
 In each incremental step, we train the model in two stages as in~\cite{cit:prediction_e2e-sparsedrive}, using the AdamW optimizer~\cite{loshchilov2018decoupled} with cosine learning rate decay and weight decay of $1 \times 10^{-3}$.
-In the first stage, we only train the 3D object detection model part for $50$ epochs on nuScenes and $10$ on AV2, while in the second stage, we update the entire model for $10$ and $2$ epochs, respectively.
+In the first stage, we train only the 3D object detection model for $50$ epochs on nuScenes and $10$ on AV2.
+In the second stage, we update the entire model for $10$ and $2$ epochs, respectively.
 To enhance plasticity for novel classes, we only use replay samples during the second-stage training, with each batch containing approximately 25\% replay samples.
 We set the initial learning rates for the first and second stages to $2 \times 10^{-4}$ and $1 \times 10^{-4}$ during base training, and to half of these values in the subsequent incremental steps.
 For the first stage, we enable query denoising from Sparse4Dv3~\cite{lin2023sparse4d}, but only for the ground-truth annotations due to possible noise in the pseudo-labels.
-For nuScenes, we train all models on $4$ GPUs with a total batch size of $64$ for the first stage and $48$ for the second stage training, while we set these numbers to $32$ and $28$ for AV2.
+For nuScenes, we train all models on $4$ GPUs with a total batch size of $64$ for the first stage and $48$ for the second stage, while setting these numbers to $32$ and $28$ for AV2.